 The Validity Check and Price Check are described in further detail below:

 Following the Trade Matching process, J.P.
-Morgan will endeavour to notify the client, to the extent technologically feasible, as to whether the Trade Request has been accepted or rejected.
+Morgan will endeavor to notify the client, to the extent technologically feasible, as to whether the Trade Request has been accepted or rejected.
 If J.P.
 Morgan accepts the Trade Request, J.P.
-Morgan will enter into a spot FX transaction with the client at the Requested Trade Price3, subject to any applicable agreement(s) between the client and J.P.
+Morgan will enter into an FX or commodity transaction (as applicable) with the client at the Requested Trade Price5, subject to any applicable agreement(s) between the client and J.P.
 Morgan.

 J.P.
 Morgan applies the Validity Check in order to confirm that the Trade Request is actionable from an operational perspective, as described above, and that any resulting transaction will be within J.P.
 Morgan’s credit tolerance for the relevant client.

 The Price Check is intended to protect J.P.
-Morgan, as a liquidity provider in the electronic spot FX market, against latency inherent in electronic communications or erroneous price formation generated by external systems.
+Morgan, as a liquidity provider in the electronic FX and commodities markets, against latency inherent in electronic communications or erroneous price formation generated by external systems.